Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-We conducted numerical simulations to evaluate the performance of our RKLD-WF, RKLD-MTWF, and RKLD-GTWF algorithms for synthetic data in the statistical setting, as well as for real optical imaging data.
-We compare the efficiency of these algorithms with their $\ell_2$ and Poisson-loss based counterparts.
+We conducted numerical simulations to evaluate the performance of our RKLD-WF, RKLD-MTWF, and RKLD-GTWF algorithms using the CDP and Gaussian forward model.
+Additionally, we compare the efficiency of these algorithms with their $\ell_2$ and Poisson loss-based counterparts in terms of robustness, convergence speed, and sample efficiency.